zoltan-fedor/falcon-caching/README.md

 ### Development environment

-To be able to test memcached the `pylibmc` library will be installed, which requires the memcached source to compile, so you will need to install libmemcached-dev first:
+To be able to test memcached the `pylibmc` library should be installed, which requires the memcached source to compile, so you will need to install libmemcached-dev first:
 ```
 $ sudo apt-get install libmemcached-dev
 ```

-You also need Memcached, Redis and Redis Sentinel to be installed to be able to test against those:
+You will also need Memcached, Redis and Redis Sentinel to be installed to be able to test against those locally:
 ```
 $ sudo apt-get install memcached redis-server redis-sentinel
 ```

-You will also need Python 3.6-3.8 and PyPy3 and its source package installed to run tox in all environments.
+You will also need Python 3.6-3.8 and PyPy3 and its source package installed to run `tox` in all environments.

-Unfortunately MyPy breaks the PyPy tests due to the typed-ast package's "bug": https://github.com/python/typed_ast/issues/97 and with Pipenv you can't really have a different Pipfile, so it would try to install it and fail, so for now we don't have mypy listed as a dev dependency in Pipfile.
+We do use type hinting and run MyPy on those, but unfortunately MyPy currently breaks the PyPy tests due to the `typed-ast` package's "bug" (see https://github.com/python/typed_ast/issues/97).
+Also with Pipenv you can't have a second Pipfile.
+This is why for now we don't have `mypy` listed as a dev package in the Pipfile.

 ## Credits